Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 The workbooks are centered around two main substantive examples.
 The first example is used in the *Databases*,
-*Dataset Exploration and Visualization*, *Machine Learning* and *Bias and Fairness* workbooks and focuses on corrections data.
+*Dataset Exploration and Visualization*, *Machine Learning*, *Bias and Fairness*, and **Errors and Inference** workbooks, which focus on corrections data.
-The second example includes the *APIs*, *Record Linkage* and *Text Analysis* workbooks, which use patent data from PatentsView^[https://www.patentsview.org/] and grant data from Federal RePORTER^[https://federalreporter.nih.gov/] to investigate innovation and funding.
+The second example includes the *APIs*, *Record Linkage*, *Text Analysis*, and **Network Analysis** workbooks, which primarily use patent data from PatentsView^[https://www.patentsview.org/] and grant data from Federal RePORTER^[https://federalreporter.nih.gov/] to investigate innovation and funding.

 The Jupyter notebooks are designed to be run online using Binder (<https://mybinder.org/>) and don't need additional software installed